Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

-Combined with the data you generated from the top ebook publishing platforms, you can then work on creating a catchy and unique book title that will captivate your audience.
+Using this with some search data from Amazon, Lulu and other top online publishing platforms, you can then work on creating a catchy and unique book title that will captivate your audience.

 It can also work for search engine optimization purposes.
 For these reasons, even when it is not necessarily compulsory for you, having a subtitle that works is something you want to do for your book.

 Use the right Keywords

 When it comes to publishing books that sells online, keywords are important tools that will help people get to find your books in the online bookstores.

 With the right keywords, your book can easily show up in searches when a potential buyer looks for keywords related to your content.

 For online publishing platforms like Amazon, you need to get the right keywords for your books so it can get a better visibility on the platform.